 Rejected indeed by men, but chosen by God and precious, you also, as living stones, are being built up a spiritual house, a holy priesthood.~1 Peter 2:4b NKJV

-I ask because I believe experiencing difficulties and pain can be an incredible gift if we choose to look at them from God’s perspective.
-Jesus did just this…
+Experiencing difficulties and pain can be an incredible gift if we choose to look at them from God’s perspective.
+Jesus did.

-Our Savior experienced unimaginable sorrow and pain in His life.
-He was crushed, not only in his physical body but He also suffered in His deepest inner self.
-Some men rejected Him.
+Our Savior experienced unimaginable sorrow and pain.
+He was crushed in His physical body and suffered in His deepest inner self.
+Some people rejected Him.
 Regardless of His circumstances, Jesus was victorious because He saw His sufferings in the light of His Father’s perspective.
-He knew His mission in life was to suffer and die on the cross to save us from sin and death so we could experience eternal life with Him.
-The horrific things He endured on the cross for us God used for a great purpose.
+He knew His mission was to suffer and die on the cross to save us from sin and death so we could experience eternal life with Him.
+The horrific things He endured on the cross for us, God used for a great purpose.
 Jesus’s death on the cross is the greatest gift this world has ever seen.

 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.
 For God sent not His Son into the world to condemn the world, but that the world through Him might be saved.~John 3:16-17 NKJV

-When I think about the suffering I have experienced in my life, I would say rejection has caused me a significant amount of pain.
-It seems to play a significant role in many of my experiences.
-The rejection I have experienced led me to act like someone I wasn’t in order to to be accepted.
+When I think about my suffering, I would say rejection has caused me the most pain.
+It plays a significant role in many of my experiences.
+The rejection I have experienced led me to act like someone I shouldn’t have to be accepted.

-I used to feel the need to fit in and be a part of everything, yet I always thought that I never really fit anywhere.
-Any particular group I was a part of, I would still feel like an outsider.
+I wanted to fit in, yet I always thought I never did.
+In any group, I felt like an outsider.
 I experienced deep feelings of unworthiness, worthlessness, insecurity, and hopelessness.
 These feelings caused me to seek everyone’s approval.
-If there was ever a moment of conflict with anyone, I would be incredibly fearful in the situation, since my identity was based on what other people thought about me.
+If there was ever a moment of conflict with anyone, I feared, since my identity was based on what other people thought about me.

 Today, I thank God for the rejection I experienced.
 Had I never felt the sting of rejection, I might have never come to a proper understanding of my identity in Christ.
 My identity isn’t based on what people think about me anymore.
 It is based on what God thinks about me, and this makes all the difference.
-The Lord has given me plenty of friends that fully accept me for who I am.
+The Lord has given me many friends who fully accept me for who I am.

 I no longer feel the need to fit in everywhere and be a part of everything.
-I learned that I fit just fine wherever God puts me.
+I have learned I fit fine wherever God puts me.
 He has also given me deep compassion for those who have experienced rejection in their lives.
-He never fails at giving me the right words to minister to these people since I have walked a similar way.
-Most importantly, I have learned that God will never reject me, even if there are people who do.
+He never fails at giving me the right words to minister to these people.
+Most importantly, I have learned God will never reject me, even if some people do.